logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 + The Jaeger agent
 + The Logz.io Jaeger collector

-The <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  Logz.io **tracing-demo** project repository <i class="fas fa-external-link-alt"></i> </a> includes modified configuration paramaters to create the the HotROD web app.
+The <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  Logz.io **tracing-demo** project repository <i class="fas fa-external-link-alt"></i> </a> includes modified configuration paramaters to create the HotROD web app.
 The app sends data to a Logz.io Jaeger collector that you configure to work with your Distributed Tracing account.
 Click to open the <a href ="https://github.com/logzio/tracing-demo/blob/main/README.md" target="_blank"> **README** for the tracing demo project </a>

 <!--The configuration repository <a href ="https://github.com/logzio/tracing-demo"  target="_blank">  is here <i class="fas fa-external-link-alt"></i> </a>. -->